 If you are not particularly keen on printing upgrades, you can always buy them from the good people at Creality itself.
-The company has started retailing a line of plug and play and easy to install board upgrades along with other important components such as auto-leveling sensors (for instance) for their Ender 3 series.
+The company has started retailing a line of plug-and-play and easy-to-install board upgrades along with other important components such as auto-leveling sensors (for instance) for their Ender 3 series.

 If you have the DIY (do it yourself) skills to assemble an Ikea shelf, you will probably be able to assemble the Ender 3 pro kit.

 The good people at Creality have tried their level best to make the whole assembly process as easy and as painless as possible.
 Every part has been very clearly labeled, so the new user won’t have to guess which part goes where.

 There is an excellent and comprehensive step-by-step instruction sheet for assembly procedures and it is part of the kit.
 If you still have any problems you can use the manuals and troubleshooting tips and guides that are available on the SD card included with the Ender 3 Pro kit.

 In case of any further issues, you can always check out the video created by Creality so that you will be able to assemble it safely and easily.

 It takes roughly two hours or so to unpack and build your very own Ender 3 unit.
 Both the X and Y axes come pre-built so you need not worry on that score at least.
 All you have to do is to mount the Z-axis.